 Tiagra 4700 is a 10-speed groupset that sits above Sora and below 105 in Shimano's groupset range.
 The biggest cosmetic change is the redesigned chainset, it's now much better looking than the previous Tiagra, and the brake lever hoods benefit from the same ergonomics, with cables under the bar tape, as first seen on Dura-Ace.

 A less obvious change is that Tiagra 4700 has the same relationship between shift lever movement and rear derailleur movement as Shimano's 11-speed road components.
 That means you can fit a 105, Ultegra or even Dura-Ace rear derailleur to a Tiagra-equipped bike.

-This selection bikes gives an idea of what sort of new bikes are available with the latest Tiagra 4700 groupset and includes carbon fibre and aluminium road bikes, endurance road bikes and adventure bikes with disc brakes.
+This selection of bikes gives an idea of what sort of new bikes are available with the Tiagra 4700 groupset and includes carbon fibre and aluminium road bikes, endurance road bikes and adventure bikes with disc brakes.

 The Boardman SLR 8.9 Carbon is a quick and dynamic road bike with practical features that make it suitable for year-round riding, and it offers very good value for money.

 In fact it's an absolute corker.
 Tester Mat Brett wrote: "Every so often in this job you review a bike that makes you think, 'I'd happily ride this one day in, day out.'
 That's not entirely surprising when you're on a 10 grand superbike, but it's less common at the £1,000 mark.
 The Boardman SLR 8.9 is one of those bikes."